Padi Training Questions

 4. How long does it take to become a certified scuba diver?

-PADI courses are performance based, which means that you earn your certification when you demonstrate that you’ve mastered the required skills and knowledge.
+PADI scuba diving training courses are performance based, which means that you earn your certification when you demonstrate that you’ve mastered the required skills and knowledge.
 Because some learn faster than others, course duration varies slightly but usually takes around 3 days depending on the padi training.

 5. How old do I have to be to become a certified diver?